Green currents for quasi-algebraically stable meromorphic self-maps of CP^k: Introduction

 {\bf Problem 2.} Define a natural Green currents for such maps.

 One of the first works in this direction is the article of Bonifant--Forn{\ae}ss \cite{bf} where some special non AS maps are thoroughly studied.
-In her thesis \cite{bo} Bonifant constructs an appropriate Green current for these maps and then writes down the functional equation.
+In her thesis \cite{bo} A.M.
+Bonifant constructs an appropriate Green current for these maps and then writes down the functional equation.
 J. Diller and Ch.
 Favre (see \cite{df}) have constructed Green currents for birational maps of compact K\"{a}hler surface.
-In the case of polynomial maps of $\C^2,$ the problem has also been investigated by Ch.
-Favre and M. Jonsson (see \cite{fj}).
+In the case of polynomial maps of $\C^2,$ the two problems above have been solved by Ch.
+Favre and M. Jonsson (see \cite{fj,fj2}).
 Moreover, S. Boucksom, Ch.
-Favre and M. Jonsson have studied the degree growth for meromorphic surface maps (see \cite{bfj}).
-In higher dimension the situation is completely open, and the two questions above remain a great difficulty.
-There are series of interesting examples of birational maps acting on the space of complex square matrices which were worked out by E. Bedford and K. Kim (see \cite{bk1,bk2} etc).
-However, a general theoretical approach remains to be built.
+Favre and M. Jonsson have investigated the degree-growth for meromorphic surface maps (see \cite{bfj}).
+In higher dimension the situation is completely open, and the two questions above remain a great mystery.
+B. Hasselblatt and J. Propp have studied the degree-growth of monomial maps in \cite{hp}.
+There are series of interesting examples of birational maps acting on the space of complex square matrices which were worked out by E. Bedford and K. Kim and others (see \cite{bk1,bk2} etc).
+However, a general theoretical approach still does not exist at the moment.

-In this paper we study a new class of non AS self-maps of $\P^k.$ We construct the good Green currents for them, write down the functional equations and show that the support of the Green current is contained in the Julia set of the corresponding self-map.
-Here is the formal definition of the new class. \begin{thmspec} A meromorphic self-map $f$ of $\P^k$ is said to be {\rm quasi-algebraically stable} (or {\rm QAS} for short) if a sequence of liftings $(F_n)_{n>n_0}^{\infty}$ for the iterates $(f^n)_{n>n_0}^{\infty}$ can be defined as follows
+In this paper we study a new class of non AS self-maps of $\P^k.$ Under a mild extra assumption on such maps we construct the good Green currents for them, write down the functional equations and show that the support of the Green current is contained in the Julia set of the corresponding self-map.
+Here is the formal definition of the new class. \begin{thmspec} A meromorphic self-map $f$ of $\P^k$ is said to be {\rm quasi-algebraically stable} (or {\rm QAS} for short) if a sequence of liftings $(F_n)_{n=1}^{\infty}$ for the iterates $(f^n)_{n=1}^{\infty}$ can be defined as follows